-Sustainable Development Goals Targeted How the project contributes to the identified SDG 13 Climate Action (mandatory) The emissions from the water purifier are less than the water boiled in baseline stove.
+Sustainable Development How the project contributes to Goals Targeted the identified SDG 13 Climate Action (mandatory) The emissions from the water purifier are less than the water boiled in baseline stove.
 Similarly, SLS replace kerosene lanterns and reduce emissions.
 Therefore, GHG emissions are reduced.
 1 No Poverty The water purification systems and SLS provides access to basic services that is efficient and less polluting form.
 3 Good Health and Wellbeing Water Purification systems results in lesser emissions of CO/PM2.5 therefore improving the health of the end-users 5 Gender Equality The project results in reduced time of wood collection for women otherwise using in boiling water in baseline stoves and freeing up time for them to utilize.
-6 Clean Water and Sanitation By providing safe water, the project reduces the occurrence of water-borne diseases locally.
-This, in turn, leads to decrease the incidence of waterborne diseases.
 7 Affordable and Clean Energy Project provides access to affordable and cleaner technology for drinking safe water i.e. WPS and Solar lighting Systems for lightning purpose.
 8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project 12 Responsible Consumption and Production Biomass fuel savings due to project activity